 - Include screens and webcams for your groups of attendees in each room, so they can connect with virtual attendees.

-2) Bring both the audience closer with a Hybrid event app
+Bringing your audience closer with a hybrid event app

-Having a capable hybrid event app can level experiences for both your hybrid and virtual event attendees.
+Having a capable hybrid event app can level experiences for both your hybrid and virtual attendees.

 Here’s how you can use your event app to boost networking between distributed audiences: